pierreburel/compass-hdpi/README.md

 ## Configuration and other mixins

-You can override the HDPI media query with the `$media-hdpi` variable which is by default :
+You can change the pixel ratio of the media query by overriding the `$pixel-ratio-hdpi` variable which is by default 1.5.

-    $media-hdpi: "(min--moz-device-pixel-ratio: 1.5),
-      (-o-min-device-pixel-ratio: 3/2),
-      (-webkit-min-device-pixel-ratio: 1.5),
-      (min-device-pixel-ratio: 1.5),
-      (min-resolution: 1.5dppx)" !default;

 You can then use the `media-hdpi` mixin to easily target HDPI devices :